shadowk1tten/Sword-of-Blossoming-Dawn-Calculator/README.md

 Things that don't work
  - Symphony of War is selectable but does not do anything until i figure out how much AS is gives
- - Sometimes app icon doesnt work? tryna figure that out

 Future Plans
  - Augment comparison
  - Optimal build order
- - Allow custom inputs for bonus stats from augments and stat shards
+ - Add automatic calculating of hat on a hat items
  - Probably some other stuff I can't remember right now
- - Add automatic calculating of hat on a hat items